-Alerts for Ku-ring-gai Chase National Park: closed areas, fire bans
+Alerts for Ku-ring-gai Chase National Park: fire bans

 “The waterbirds were incredible to watch.
 I had no idea that mangroves were so full of activity both above and below the water.”